zencart/documentation/content/dev/plugins/rules.md

 The Open Source community has many great benefits.
 One such benefit is the ability for many people to collectively share their knowledge, creativity, and expertise by extending the capabilities of existing software products.
 It's very common for someone to install a product such as Zen Cart and want to make some customizations unique to their business, and then share those changes by contributing back to the Zen Cart community for everyone's benefit.
 Packaging up the new/changed files along with instructions on how to implement those onto another site is essentially what a contribution/addon comprises.

 ## Acceptable Contributions
-Addon/Contribution/Plugin authors who wish to discuss and support their addon via the Zen Cart support site must post their contribution to the "Free Addons" ("downloads") area of the Zen Cart support site.
-Contributions which are not in the Free Addons area are not to be discussed on the Zen Cart support forum.
+Addon/Contribution/Plugin authors who wish to discuss and support their addon via the Zen Cart support site must post their contribution to the "Plugins" area of the Zen Cart support site.
+Modules which are not in the Plugins area are not to be discussed on the Zen Cart support forum.

 The Zen Cart Support Forum is the place to explore and create new ideas and features; it is not a venue for advertising and promotion.
 Paid/commercial addons will not be accepted for the Downloads section, and advertisements for such will not be allowed on the forum.